linked-db/linked-ql/site/flashql/sync.md

 - ensures a usable local copy exists
 - starts the upstream subscription
 - updates the local mirror as upstream commits arrive

-For reference-based realtime views, the local copy is bootstrapped and then maintained through WAL/changefeed updates.

 ## Example: inspect, stop, resume